 - Interposing joint (if applicable).

-It is operated by a harness system that is controlled by specific body movements.
+Operated by a cable and harness system that is controlled by specific body movements.

-Advantages: heavy duty construction of the device gives it a long life; offers proprioception; is less expensive and lighter in weight than myoelectric devices; and there is a reduced cost and maintenance.
+Advantages: heavy-duty construction of the device may give it a long life and more durability when it comes to wear and tear and getting the prosthesis wet; it also offers proprioception; is less expensive and lighter in weight than myoelectric devices; and there is a reduced cost and maintenance.

-It is powered by a battery system and is controlled by EMG signals generated during muscle contractions.
-The residual limb mustpossess measurable EMG signals to be a candidate.
-Proximal amputees that lack distal muscle contractionsmay undergo targeted muscle reinnervation surgery, which transfers nerves used for distal arm innervation (ulnar/median) and reconnects them to proximal alternative muscle sites.17
+Powered by a battery system and is controlled by EMG signals generated during muscle contractions.
+The residual limb must possess measurable EMG signals to be a candidate.
+Proximal amputees that lack distal muscle contractions may undergo targeted muscle reinnervation surgery, which transfers nerves used for distal arm innervation (ulnar/median) and reconnects them to proximal alternative muscle sites.20

 Coordination of care

-Ideally, an interdisciplinary team should be incorporated throughout the entireprocess–from preamputation discussionthrough successful community reintegration.
-This team may include: physiatrists, surgeons, occupational, physical, and recreational therapies, mental health, social workers/case managers,patients/family, and peer visitors.
+Ideally, an interdisciplinary team should be incorporated throughout the entire process–from preamputation discussion through successful community reintegration.
+This team may include: physiatrists, surgeons, occupational, physical, and recreational therapies, mental health, social workers/case managers, patients/family, and peer visitors.
 An important team member is the prosthetist.
-They provide comprehensive assessments to identify prosthetic needs that match thepatient’s goal and work alongside the physician in long-term follow-up to assure optimal fit and function of the prosthetic device.18
+They provide comprehensive assessments to identify prosthetic needs that match the patient’s goal and work alongside the physician in long-term follow-up to assure optimal fit and function of the prosthetic device.21

 Patient & family education

-The Unilateral Upper Extremity Amputation: Activities of Daily Living Assessment is a rating guide that provides a comprehensive list of ADLs an unilateral amputee should be able to accomplish.
-Thiscan be done for each type of prosthesis the patient wears.8
+The Unilateral Upper Extremity Amputation: Activities of Daily Living Assessment is a rating guide that provides a comprehensive list of ADLs a unilateral amputee should be able to accomplish.
+This can be done for each type of prosthesis the patient wears.9

 Other outcomes include: